 Creating a free account on Trustpilot for your business is a great way to interact with your customers, build your online presence and increase your credibility.
 Potential customers who look up your company’s profile will be able to see how you’ve interacted with previous customers and how you’ve used Trustpilot in the last year.

-Paid membership options begin with a standard package from $199 per month.
-With this package, you’ll gain access to additional features including an ad-free company profile page, 500 automated review invitation emails per month and more.
+Paid membership options begin at $225 per month.
+With the entry-level Standard package, you’ll gain access to additional features including an ad-free company profile page, 500 automated review invitation emails per month and more.
 Beyond the standard membership, add-ons and enterprise options can get quite pricey.
 You’ll have to contact Trustpilot if you want a custom quote for these services.

 Based on what I’ve seen, Trustpilot seems to be a legitimate consumer review website that genuinely aims to connect customers and businesses in the most transparent way possible.